 Mother Teresa Airport (TIA) Delays: How to Claim Compensation

 The departure board turns orange, then red.
-The estimated departure time ticks forward by thirty minutes, then another hour.
-If you have flown through Tirana International Airport Nene Tereza — TIA — with any regularity, this is a familiar scene.
-As the Balkans’ fastest-growing aviation hub, Mother Teresa Airport handles over four million passengers per year, with traffic concentrated on a relatively small number of routes operated by a handful of low-cost and regional carriers.
+The estimated departure time moves forward by thirty minutes, then another hour.
+If you have flown through Tirana International Airport Nene Tereza, known as TIA, with any regularity, this is a familiar scene.

 That concentration creates predictable pressure points.
-When one Wizz Air turnaround runs late at 5:00 AM, it cascades through the entire day’s schedule.
-When weather rolls in off the Adriatic, multiple carriers face simultaneous delays with no alternative gates to absorb the disruption.
-The result is that TIA regularly features among the higher-delay airports in the southeastern European network.
+When one Wizz Air turnaround runs late at 5:00 AM, it can cascade through the rest of the day’s schedule.
+When weather rolls in from the Adriatic, multiple carriers may face simultaneous delays with limited spare gate capacity to absorb the disruption.

-This guide explains exactly what you are entitled to when a TIA flight goes wrong, where to go inside the terminal to assert those rights, and how to build a claim worth up to €600.
-For a full overview of the underlying legal framework, see 2026 EU Air Passenger Rights: New Rules for Flight Compensation.
+This guide explains what you may be entitled to when a TIA flight goes wrong, where to go inside the terminal, and how to build a claim worth up to €600.
+For a full overview of the legal framework, see 2026 EU Air Passenger Rights: New Rules for Flight Compensation.

 TIA 2026: The Delay Landscape

-Tirana International Airport operates from a single passenger terminal opened in its current form in 2021.
-The three main carriers — Wizz Air, Air Albania, and Ryanair — account for the substantial majority of movements.
-A smaller number of seasonal and charter operations, including Albawings and a rotating roster of Mediterranean charters, add further complexity to the schedule.
+Tirana International Airport operates from a single passenger terminal.
+The three main carriers, Wizz Air, Air Albania, and Ryanair, account for a large share of movements.
+A smaller number of seasonal and charter operations add further pressure during busy travel periods.

 Finding Airline Representatives at TIA

-Mother Teresa Airport’s single-terminal design means all airline operations are concentrated in a relatively compact space.
-Here is how to locate the people you need when a disruption occurs.
+Mother Teresa Airport’s single-terminal design means all airline operations are concentrated in a compact space.
+When disruption starts, knowing where to go can save time.

-Each airline maintains a check-in counter cluster in the main departures hall.
-Even after check-in has closed for your flight, airline duty managers typically remain accessible at or near the check-in desks.
-For Wizz Air, the counters run from approximately columns 10–16.
-For Ryanair, from approximately columns 4–9.
-Air Albania operates from counters near the centre of the hall.
+Each airline operates check-in counters in the main departures hall.
+Even after check-in closes, airline duty managers may remain near the relevant counter area.
+Wizz Air counters are usually grouped together, Ryanair operates in a separate cluster, and Air Albania desks are generally near the centre of the hall.

 Airport Information Desk

-TIA operates a general information desk on the ground floor near the main entrance.
-Airport staff here cannot directly issue airline compensation, but they can direct you to the correct airline contact and in some cases assist with contacting TIA’s passenger services coordinator — who can intervene with airlines on duty-of-care obligations when airlines are slow to respond.
+TIA’s general information desk is on the ground floor near the main entrance.
+Airport staff cannot issue airline compensation, but they can help direct you to the right airline contact and may assist in escalating duty-of-care problems to passenger services.

-The distance of your route determines which compensation band applies.
-Here are the amounts for the most common TIA routes:
+The distance of your route determines the compensation band.
+Here are common TIA routes and the likely maximum compensation amount:

 | TIA → London Luton | ~1,790 km | €400 |